Fire and rescue services

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Denmark for details about visas, currency customs and quarantine rules.

-There are sporadic border controls between Denmark and Germany.
+There are sporadic border controls between Denmark, Sweden and Germany.
 Border forces will only grant entry if you can present a valid passport.

 If you're entering Denmark by boat, a valid passport is a requirement, even if you're entering from another Schengen country.